Our testing services

 - Additional phone/email consultation with remediation or restoration contractor (additional fees may apply for on-site consultation)

-- Final evaluation and clearance inspection (additional fees may apply)
+- Final evaluation and clearance inspection (additional fees will apply for clearance testing)

 Why does attic mold happen?